L-Strobel/omod/README.md

 Census information of the region is not required but helpful;
 see python_tools/format_zensus2011.py for an example of how to correctly format census data for OMOD.

-With Version 2.2 you can know also use [Overture Maps](https://overturemaps.org) instead of OSM for building data, which is more complete in certain parts of the world (e.g., South Korea).
+With Version 2.2 you can know also use [Overture Maps](https://overturemaps.org) instead of OSM for building and POI data, which is more complete in certain parts of the world (e.g., South Korea).

 Publications: